Lions' Saivion Smith Leaves Game Vs. Patriots in Ambulance

-Lions’ Saivion Smith leaves game vs. Patriots in ambulance originally appeared on NBC Sports Chicago
+Lions’ Saivion Smith leaves game vs. Patriots in ambulance originally appeared on NBC Sports Boston

 Saivion Smith was the center of a scary scene at Gillette Stadium on Sunday.